MicrosoftDocs/dynamics-365-fraud-protection/content/external-assessments.md

 OBSERVE Output(Result = $result)
 ```

-You can also access the Diagnostics object in rules, which can enable you to discover important diagnostic and debug information from an external assessment's response.
-The Diagnostics object contains the Request payload, HttpStatus code, Error message, and Latency.
-Please note, the Diagnostics object has to be created first by using its corresponding extension method, “.GetDiagnostics()”, before the object’s fields can be used in the rules.
+You can also access the diagnostics object in rules, which allows you to discover important diagnostic and debug information from an external assessment's response.
+The diagnostics object contains the *Request* payload, *HttpStatus* code, error message, and latency.
+The diagnostics object must be created first by using its corresponding extension method, “.GetDiagnostics()”, before the object’s fields can be used in the rules.

-Below is an example of a rule using the Diagnostics object on the response of an exteral assessment named **ExtAssessment2**:
+The following is an example of a rule using the diagnostics object on the response of an exteral assessment named **ExtAssessment2**:
 ```FraudProtectionLanguage
 LET $result = Assessments.ExtAssessment2.evaluate($baseInput =@@)
 LET $diagnostics = $result.GetDiagnostics()